These Vegan Vietnamese spring rolls are the plant-based version of a family party classic!

 - 1 package of 6 x 6 inch vegan spring roll wrappers**

 - Soak the wood ear fungus and mung bean thread by submerging them

 in two bowls with warm water.
 Let reconstitute for about 5-10 minutes.

-- In a large mixing bowl, combine minced onion, carrots and
+- In a large wok or pan over medium heat, combine minced onion, carrots and

 taro root, the veggie ground crumble, pepper, and vegan fish sauce (or soy

 sauce).
 Cook until vegetables have started to soften.

 - Drain the mung bean thread and wood ear fungus and chop to about ¼

 inch-1/2 inch (1/2 cm to 1 cm) long pieces.
 Add the chopped mung bean thread